caendesilva/MinimaPHP/README.md

 MinimaPHP is a PHP console micro-framework for quickly creating fast general purpose command-line scripts, usually to automate boring tasks, using the PHP tools you're already familiar with.
 Minima provides easy helpers to interact with the CLI I/O, making it a breeze to build powerful and dynamic scripts.

-### Benefits

-The main benefit of using MinimaPHP is that it has **zero dependencies**.
-You thus don't need to bother with Composer or autoloading.
-Just include the single compact `minima.php` file and you're ready to go.
-That's right, you don't even need a Phar, because Minima is tiny (< 10Kb).

-### The Philosophy

-Since Minima is designed for scripting, the philosophy is that your Minima projects don't need to be pretty, they just need to do the thing you want them to do.
-If all you're doing is [formatting some files](https://github.com/caendesilva/MinimaPHP/blob/main/build/FileFormatter.php), or [compiling a file to a standalone executable](https://github.com/caendesilva/MinimaPHP/blob/main/build/build-bin.php), who cares if the code looks ugly, as long as it works!
-Just bodge something together, then call it a day.

-### What it looks like

-Before jumping into the installation details, let's see a minimal script setup.
-Forget what I just said above, this is rather beautiful right?

 ```php
 <?php